ericmnguyen/LeetCode/computerScience/security.md

 2. Symmetric vs Asymmetric encryption?

-- Symmetric has both side(sender and receiver) share the <b>same key</b> to encrypt/decrypt the text fast
+- Symmetric has both side(sender and receiver) share the <b>same key</b> to encrypt/decrypt the text quickly

 - Asymmetric (aka public key cryptography).
 If public key used for encryption, private key will be used for decryption and otherwise.
 It's slow